Spring salamander (Photo by John D. Wilson)

 What are the threats to this species?

 The species' survival is threatened when the forests are cleared and stream flows are disrupted.

 What is this species' conservation status?

 There are only few known Canadian populations of spring salamander.
-The species is listed by the Committee on the Status of Endangered Wildlife in Canada as a species of special concern.
+The Committee on the Status of Endangered Wildlife in Canada assessed this species as threatened.

 What is NCC doing to protect this species?